gkuling/BIRADS_BERT/README.md

 'McNemar' : McNemar's test https://en.wikipedia.org/wiki/McNemar%27s_test
 ## Contact

-Please post a Github issue or contact gkuling@gmail.com if you have any questions.
+Please post a Github issue if you have any questions.